Frequently Asked Questions

 I had for many years prior to retirement realised that children who struggled with learning had very few places that could provide them with the help that they needed.
 I have for decades had a soft spot for pupils who battle in school (those who are highly anxious, who battle with Mathematics or languages, who struggle to write tests or examinations) and realised that there was a golden opportunity to open a school that would effectively deal with these needs.
 I immediately started the exploratory process and the process of acquiring a property so that the school could open its doors.

 The school opened in 2013 with 42 children enrolled.
 Our intake grades were all in the primary school and the staff complement comprised of 5 teachers plus 1 administrative genius and me.
 The call made to open such a school was very well supported by the therapists in the area and by the community.
 Our school grew visibly from the word go.
 By the beginning of 2014, we had 134 pupils, in January 2015, 205 pupils and in January 2016, 262 pupils.
-We opened in 2018 with 362 pupils.
-Our school is no longer only a Primary School, but since 2015, we have opened up a High School division, which has grown to 99 students.
+We opened in 2020 with 376 pupils.
+Our school is no longer only a Primary School, but since 2015, we have opened up a High School division.

 Newton House School is a full-orbed holistic school that teaches according to the National CAPS Curriculum and provides all the other emphases that a good mainstream school would provide.
 It’s no wonder then, that in the last two years, the school has needed to buy four additional properties to cope with its rising numbers.
 Newton House School has an exciting future ahead.”